← All posts

 DEK + plaintext → AES-256-GCM → ciphertext (stored on server)

 Your master password and KEK are never transmitted.
 The Argon2id parameters are hardcoded client-side — the server cannot negotiate weaker parameters.
+These parameters fall within OWASP’s permissible range for Argon2id (minimum m=19 MiB at t=2), optimized for performance on constrained hardware.
+Users with higher security requirements can increase the time cost parameter.
 This is a deliberate security decision: a server that could suggest parameters could be compromised into suggesting weak ones.
 The tradeoff is that upgrading parameters (e.g. increasing memory cost as hardware improves) requires a client-side migration where secrets are re-derived and re-encrypted.
 That’s the right tradeoff for a zero-knowledge system — it keeps the security guarantee clean even if it makes future upgrades more deliberate.

 Every encryption operation uses a fresh random nonce from crypto/rand.
 DEKs are zeroed from memory after use.